Manchu people: Genetics

 Manchu and qiren (旗人; bannermen) were declared legally equivalent in the 17th century.
 The Qianlong Emperor referred to all bannermen (whether Manchu or qiren) as Manchu, and referred to all civilians as Han or min (民).
 Modern China allows all members of the Eight Banner System to register as Manchu, which inflates modern population numbers of Manchus by including non-Jurchen ancestral sources.
 Additionally, as Manchu identity was traditionally patrilineal, even if the mother was not Manchu, the child would be registered as Manchu as long as the father was in the Manchu banners.
 The Manchu banners were never genetically homogeneous, as ethnicity was fluid.

-Manchu identity itself was diverse.
+The Manchu identity was diverse from its inception.
 It comprised the Jianzhou and Haixi Jurchen tribes, and two Yeren Jurchen tribes.
 The Hulun confederacy of the Haixi Jurchens had intermarried with the Khorchin and Kharchin Mongols to such an extent that Nurhaci of the Jianzhou Jurchens described them as "Mongols" to denote their culture as alien and hostile.
 The Jurchen tribes themselves also included people of Han Chinese descent.
-Han who had moved to Nurgan (in present-day Jilin Province) before 1618 and adopted the Jurchen culture and language were recognized as Jurchens and became part of the Manchu banners.
+Han, who had moved to Nurgan (in present-day Jilin Province) before 1618 and adopted the Jurchen culture and language, were recognized as Jurchens and became part of the Manchu banners.
 These Han were known as "transfrontiersmen" and became part of the Jurchen elite.
 They had assimilated into Jurchen culture to the extent that their ancestry was the only thing that differentiated them from the Jurchens.
-Meanwhile, other Jurchens who had moved to Liaodong and had adopted Han customs and language were regarded as Han, and could became part of the Han banners but not the Manchu banners.
+Meanwhile, other Jurchens who had moved to Liaodong and adopted Han customs and language were regarded as Han and could become part of the Han banners, but not the Manchu banners.

 Furthermore, the Manchu banners developed a division between the higher ranking "Old Manchus" formed of the main Jurchen tribes such as the Jianzhou and the lower ranking "New Manchus" (伊車滿洲/衣車滿洲; i'ce manju; or 新滿洲) from other Tungusic and Mongolic tribes such as the Daur, Oroqen, Solon, Nanai, Udege, and Sibe from the northeast who were incorporated into the Manchu banners by the Shunzhi and Kangxi Emperors after 1644.